reimagined/resolve/docs/curl.md

 title: Standard HTTP API
 ---

-This document demonstrates how to communicate with a reSolve backend using the HTTP API.
+This document demonstrates how to use the HTTP API to communicate with a reSolve backend.
 To try the provided console inputs on your machine, download and run the [Shopping List](https://github.com/reimagined/resolve/tree/master/examples/shopping-list) example project.

-1. Create a new shopping list name "List 1":
+1. Create a new shopping list named "List 1":

 ```sh
 $ curl -i http://localhost:3000/api/commands/ \